cscsCSCScscs/pyodbc/Getting-started.md

 #### Select Basics

-All SQL statements are executed using the cursor.execute() function.
+All SQL statements are executed using the Cursor execute() function.
 If the statement returns rows, such as a select statement, you can retrieve them using the Cursor fetch functions - fetchone(), fetchall(), fetchmany().
-If there are no rows, fetchone() will return None; fetchall() and fetchmany() will both return empty lists.
+If there are no rows, fetchone() will return None, whereas fetchall() and fetchmany() will both return empty lists.

 ```python
 cursor.execute("select user_id, user_name from users")